-Standing at over 40 metres tall, ‘Big Red’ lies on the eastern edge of the Simpson Desert and is claimed to be the deserts biggest sand dune!
-As a four wheel drivers dream location and a destination in itself; it is every ‘big things’ enthusiast’s perfect photo opportunity.
-As we all know that catching a sunset from the top of Big Red is an experience not to be missed, you’ll be chuffed to know its just 37 kilometres from the iconic town of Birdsville in the Diamantina Shire.
-For those who like big eventures, the Big Red Bash is the perfect outback event!
-Not only does it hold the title of the world’s most remote music festival, but was voted as Australia’s Favourite Event in 2016!
-Tell your mates all about it, as you’ll be guaranteed nothing but a great BIG amazing time!
+Standing at over 40 metres tall, ‘Big Red’ lies on the eastern edge of the Simpson Desert and is claimed to be biggest sand dune in the Simpson!
+As a four wheel drivers dream location; it is every ‘big things’ enthusiast’s perfect photo opportunity.
+Catching a sunset from the top of Big Red is an experience not to be missed and you’ll be chuffed to know its just 37 kilometres from the iconic town of Birdsville.
+For those who like big eventures, the Big Red Bash is the perfect outback event, holding the title for the world’s most remote music festival.
+Tell your mates all about it, as you’ll be guaranteed nothing but big and great adventure.

 The Big Ram

-While he may not be as soft as your average merino, the Big Ram’s presence on Shamrock Street symbolises the significant wool and sheep industry of the Blackall-Tambo region.
-Located just down the road from the only remaining steam operated wool washing plant in Australia (i.e. The Blackall Woolscur), the Big Ram also reminds travellers of ‘Queensland’s Sheep Belt’ that carves its way through the centre of the state…..
+While he may not be as soft as your average merino, the Big Ram’s presence symbolises the significant wool and sheep industry in Blackall.
+Located down the road from the only remaining steam operated wool washing plant in Australia (i.e. The Blackall Woolscur), the Big Ram also reminds travellers of ‘Queensland’s Sheep Belt’ that carves its way through the centre of the state.
 Want to know more?
-Ask for a tour with local ‘Outback Mate hero’ Stewart Benson at the Blackall Visitor Information Centre right next door!
+Ask for a tour with a local at the Blackall Visitor Information Centre.

 The Burke and Wills Dig Tree